Ready to get started?

 To reduce the risk of visible scarring, Dr. Cooper keeps the incisions short.
 Here are three locations he uses for breast augmentation:

 Dr. Cooper will perform a small incision at the bottom edge of the areola (pigmented skin around the nipple), resulting in less scarring that typically fades into the skin tone.
 This incision technique is perfect for saline implants that don’t require a longer incision.
 Dr. Cooper inserts the silicone implant shell first, then fills it when it’s in position.

 This incision traces the natural breast crease allowing the breast to fall over any scarring that may result.
 This technique is the most common and is suitable for both saline and silicone implants.
-Because silicone implants are inserted intact (filler already inside), these incisions work best.
+Because silicone implants have the filler already inside, these incisions work best.

-There are two areas Dr. Cooper can insert your implants, behind or above the pectoral muscle.
+There are two areas Dr. Cooper can insert your implants – behind or above the pectoral muscle.
 He prefers what is known as a dual-plane subpectoral procedure for most of his patients.
-This type of breast augmentation places the upper part of the implant behind the pectoral muscle with the lower part of the implant behind the breast tissue.
+This type of breast augmentation places the upper part of the implant behind the pectoral muscle with the lower implant behind the breast tissue.
 This technique creates a more natural shape while allowing for more soft tissue coverage, minimizing rippling or visible edges.

-He may recommend placing the implants behind the breast tissue but above the pectoral muscle if the patient has enough breast tissue to hide the implant and avoid rippling.
+He may recommend placing the implants behind the breast tissue but above the pectoral muscle if you have enough breast tissue to hide the implant and avoid rippling.

 Your breast augmentation recovery will partly be determined by factors including age, breast size, skin elasticity, physical condition, and hormone levels.
 Here’s a brief timeline of a typical recovery:

 Once Dr. Cooper completes your surgery, you will wake up in our recovery room under close observation from our surgical team.